 CLI command for workload authentication

 Use the Okta Privileged Access client CLI for autonomous, non-interactive operations.
 Workloads authenticate and retrieve a temporary access token by running the sft workload authenticate command (aliased as sft wl auth), which is essential for automation scripts and CI/CD pipelines that can't rely on human intervention.
+You can authenticate using either JWT-based credentials or API keys, depending on your workload connection type.

 Before you begin